 Have you ever tried preserving food at home?
 I don’t know about you… but I HATE throwing out food.
-As much as I try only to buy the groceries I am going to need, sometimes I purchase something that starts to go bad much faster than I anticipated.
+As much as I try only to buy the groceries I need, sometimes I purchase something that starts to go bad faster than anticipated.

 If you have ever found yourself in this situation, you know how frustrating it can be.
 We are trying to promote a more sustainable lifestyle, after all!
-But there are only so many zero-waste meals you can make with leftovers, and sometimes your food starts to go bad faster than you can.
+But you can make only so many zero-waste meals with leftovers, and sometimes your food goes bad faster than you can.

 If any of this resonates with you… then you should try learning how to preserve food at home!
 If you haven’t already guessed, we will cover the BEST ways to preserve food.